 This restaurant has the word Ebi in its name, which tells us that it is specialized in shrimp.
 At Ebidote Shokudo you will find a whole menu of differently prepared shrimp and prawns.

-You can also get a shrimp Tempura Donburi, shrimp Tempura on a bowl of rice.
+You can also get different shrimp Donburi, such as shrimp Tempura or Ebi Furai on a bowl of rice.

 Ebidote Shokudo is conveniently located inside the Esca Underground Shopping Street on the west side of Nagoya Station.